These error code explanations can help you diagnose a problem with LG front-load washer.

 Inlet water valve assembly, Main electronic control board

 Redistribute the garments in the washer.
 If the load is too small to be balanced, increase the load size.
 Heavy items mixed with light ones may not balance properly.
 Make sure the washer is properly leveled.

 Check the washer drain for a clog.
-Check the drain hose for a kink or restriction.
-Unplug the washer and check the wire harness connection between the electronic control board and the drain pump.
-Reconnect any loose wires or replace the wire harness if damaged.
-If the drain pump doesn't run when activated, replace it.
+Check the drain hose for a curl or restriction.
+Unplug the washer and check the wire harness connection between the electronic control panel and therefore the drain pump.
+Reconnect any loose wires or restore the wire harness if damaged.
+If the drain pump doesn't run when activated, restore it.

 Drain pump, wire harness

 The drain pump runs always when the FE error code is displayed.
 Check the inlet water valves to ascertain if they shut off the water system properly after the washer is filled.
 If the inlet water valves are defective, replace the inlet water valve assembly.

 Inlet water valve assembly